-If you’re looking for tasty and wallet-friendly Chinese food, HeHe is one of your best bets in Budapest.
-The restaurant serves authentic Chinese dishes from a relatively modest, undecorated space in Monori Center in Budapest's Chinatown, which takes about 25 minutes to get to by public transport from the city center.
+If you’re looking for tasty and wallet-friendly Chinese food in Budapest, HeHe is one of your best bets.
+They serve an array of authentic Chinese dishes from a relatively modest, undecorated space in Budapest's Chinatown (Monori Center), which takes about 25 minutes to get to by public transport from the city center.

-HeHe's dishes are inspired by all parts of China, but the main focus is Sichuan food.
-In other words, most plates are spicy.
+HeHe's dishes are inspired by all parts of China, but the main focus is Sichuan food, meaning that most plates are spicy.
 I most enjoy here the sizzling black pepper beef (€8), the hot cabbage salad with sprinkles of roasted pork belly (ganguobaocai; €7), the classic dan dan noodles (€4), and the double-cooked pork belly (hui guo rou; €6).
 If you come with a larger group, go for the whole carp that arrives boiling in chili oil and drizzled with Sichuan peppercorns (shui zhu yu; €20).

 HeHe is one of the few Chinese restaurants that serves breakfast, too.
 Chinese employees from Monori Center flock to here early in the mornings for affordable deep-fried dough sticks (youtiao), steamed buns, hard-boiled duck eggs, and warm soybean milk.